dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 You can use `bind-value` with different kinds of input elements, text areas, and select elements (drop-down lists.)
 Also, you can use `bind-checked` with radio button elements and checkboxes.
-And you can use `bind-selectedIndex` with select element.
+And you can use `bind-selected-index` with select element.

 To show that the shoutThis string changes in concert with the input field, the shout example uses several *template expressions* in the HTML code,